hoangduchuy93/nd00333-capstone/README.md

 |embarked|	Port of Embarkation|	C = Cherbourg, Q = Queenstown, S = Southampton|

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+I am going to build the classification model to predict the survival change of passenger based on above descrised characteristics.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.
+- The dataset is first downloaded from Kaggle (link: https://www.kaggle.com/c/titanic/data)
+- Next, dataset is uploaded to my github and then copy the link of raw data
+- Read the dataset using Dataset.Tabular.from_delimited_files

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment